George Metesky: Industrial injury

 Following World War I, Metesky joined the U.S. Marines, serving as a specialist electrician at the United States Consulate in Shanghai.
 Returning home, he went to work as a mechanic for a subsidiary of the Consolidated Edison utility company and lived in Waterbury, Connecticut, with his two unmarried sisters.
 In 1931, Metesky was working as a generator wiper at the company's Hell Gate generating plant when a boiler backfire produced a blast of hot gases.
 The blast knocked Metesky down and the fumes filled his lungs, choking him.

 The accident left him disabled and, after collecting 26 weeks of sick pay, he lost his job.
 According to claims disputed by Consolidated Edison, the accident led to pneumonia that in turn developed into tuberculosis.
 A claim for workers' compensation was denied because he waited too long to file it.
 Three appeals of the denial were also rejected, the last in 1936.
 He developed a hatred for the company's attorneys and for the three co-workers whose testimony in his compensation case he believed was perjured in favor of the company.

 Bombs

-He planted his first bomb on November 16, 1940, leaving it on a window sill at the Consolidated Edison power plant at 170 West 64th Street in Manhattan.